-Hey guys, Erik Johnson.
+Hey guys it’s Erik Johnson.
 This is day 38 of no rocking back and forth.
-I’ve been a rocker for 40 years and I decided to really stop this time.
+I have been a rocker for 40 years and I decided to really stop this time.
 I went one other time for almost a month, but I just started rocking again.
 I couldn’t really handle the stillness.
 Here’s Rocking Back and Forth Tips for Adults.

 You know I’ve rocked over 46,000 hours of my life away.
 Started rocking back and forth when I was eight years old, watching the Muppet Show with my parents.
 I think I started because I had a lot of energy, and I was very sensitive.
 My dad was kind of scary when he got mad and I think I just started doing it because I wanted relief.